-If ever we find ourselves content with the things we own, and satisfied by our self sufficiency in handling our life we may be in a real danger zone!
+If ever we find ourselves content with the things we own, and satisfied by our self sufficiency in handling our life, we may be in a real danger zone!
 If you followed our study last month you saw that the Israelites, during the time of Isaiah the prophet, were completely "full of themselves".
-They were wholly occupied in getting ahead and with all they could get out of life.
-Their friend God had been left "in the dust".
-No longer did they give Him His due or as His advice.
+They were wholly occupied in getting ahead and getting all they could out of life.
+Their friend --God-- had been left "in the dust".
+No longer did they give Him His due or ask for His advice.
 In short, they had forgotten God and had no need of Him.
 There were a crop of wild, sour grapes instead of the sweet, cultivated ones they were meant to be.
-They were a people completely estranged from God and yet they kept up a whole ritual of going to synagogue, offering sacrifices and "talking the talk".
+They were a people completely estranged from God and yet they kept up a whole ritual of going to synagogue, offering sacrifices, and "talking the talk".
 Everything was taught "by the book" but there was little reality in daily life.

-It was toward a self-willed , rebellious people that God finally acted ---- not as an angry God with an enemy to destroy, but as a Father that knows without chastening, the son will be ruined.
+It was toward a self-willed , rebellious people that God finally acted.
+He did not act as an angry God with an enemy to destroy, but as a Father who knows that without chastening, the son will be ruined.
 Just as God uses our natural circumstances and relationships to discipline us, so He used Israel's own enemies to discipline and chasten them.
 In the true character of God, He allowed the events of chastening only after His warnings and appeals went unheeded.
 For His spokesman, He used Isaiah, a man we know little about but who was a sharp tool in God's hand.
 Let's continue to LISTEN and HEAR for ourselves.......